herbiebradley/Fast-Neural-Style/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md
+    ├── requirements.txt   <- Use `pip install -r requirements.txt`
-    ├── data
+    ├── README.md
-    │   └── raw            <- Raw data before any processing
-    │
-    ├── saved_models       <- Checkpointed models and tensorboard summaries
-    │
+    ├── Dockerfile         <- Download this file and use `docker build` to create a Docker image with all dependencies.
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project ├── __init__.py    <- Makes src a Python module │
         ├── train.py       <- Run this to train
         │
-        ├── test.py        <- Run this to test
+        ├── stylize.py     <- Run this to stylize images given a trained model.
         │
-        ├── pipeline       <- Code for downloading or loading data
-        │
         ├── options        <- Files for command line options │
-        ├── models         <- Code for defining the network structure and loss functions │
+        └── networks       <- Code for defining the network structure and loss functions
-        └── utils          <- Utility files, including scripts for visualisation

 --------